Your Complete Guide to Google Ads Remarketing

 Dynamic Remarketing

 Perfect for businesses with diverse product catalogues or service offerings, dynamic remarketing automatically creates personalised ads featuring products or services that visitors have viewed on your website.
-This approach ensures your brand maintains consistent visual appeal while delivering relevant content to each viewer.
+This approach ensures your brand maintains a consistent visual appeal while delivering relevant content to each viewer.

 Customer Match